sisrfeng/coc-wiki/Using-snippets.md

 If you don't like `~` as snippet indicator of complete item in completion menu, you can change that by using `coc.preferences.snippetIndicator` in your `coc-settings.json`.

-To make snippet completion work just like VSCode, you need install [coc-snippets](https://github.com/neoclide/coc-snippets) then configure your `<tab>` in vim like:
+To make snippet completion work just like VSCode, you need to install [coc-snippets](https://github.com/neoclide/coc-snippets) then configure your `<tab>` in vim like:

 ``` vim
 inoremap <silent><expr> <TAB>